BruskaTech/UnityEPL/Documentation/articles/Features.md

 We will create a fake sync box named TestSyncBox to demonstrate how to do it.

-1. Make sure you have already created the UnityEPLExtensions folder, [as explained here](#adding-the-unityepl-assembly-definition-reference-unityeplextensions-folder).
+1. Make sure you have already created the PsyForgeExtensions folder, [as explained here](#adding-the-psyforge-assembly-definition-reference-psyforgeextensions-folder).
-1. Create a file named *TestSyncBox.cs* in the UnityEPLExtensions folder.
+1. Create a file named *TestSyncBox.cs* in the PsyForgeExtensions folder.
-1. Create the class in the ```UnityEPL.ExternalDevices``` namespace that inherits from ```SyncBox```
+1. Create the class in the ```PsyForge.ExternalDevices``` namespace that inherits from ```SyncBox```

     ```csharp
     using System.Threading.Tasks;

-    namespace UnityEPL.ExternalDevices {
+    namespace PsyForge.ExternalDevices {
         public class TestSyncBox : SyncBox {

         }